 (3) Applying such courses to a graduate program is subject to all other graduate regulations, including a limitation of 12 credits which may be applied toward a degree program before admission to the program.

 c.
-Admission to Graduate Program: Undergraduate students may not be admitted into a graduate program.
-Permanent exceptions to this policy may be requested by graduate programs through appeal to the Graduate Affairs Council (GAC).
+Admission to Graduate Program: Undergraduate students may not be formally admitted into a graduate program until they finish their undergraduate degree.
+Permanent exceptions to this policy, for example to allow 3+2 programs in which a student is simultaneously finishing an undergraduate degree and doing graduate work, may be requested by graduate programs through request to the Graduate Affairs Council (GAC); the list of eligible programs is maintained by Graduate Programs Office.
 All of the usual requirements of the graduate program apply.
-Only courses completed before baccalaureate degree completion that have been previously designated as for ‘graduate credit’ may be applied to a graduate degree
+Only courses completed before baccalaureate degree completion that have been previously designated as for ‘graduate credit’ may be applied to a graduate degree program.

 2-5.
 English Language Proficiency